 For in the resurrection they neither marry nor are given in marriage, but are like angels in heaven.
-(NASB) Matthew 22:30
+Matthew 22:30 (NASB)

 Now it came about, when men began to multiply on the face of the land, and daughters were born to them, that the sons of God saw that the daughters of men were beautiful; and they took wives for themselves, whomever they chose.
-(NASB) Genesis 6:1-2
+Genesis 6:1-2 (NASB)

 The phrase “sons of God” appears to refer to angels (Job 1:6; 2:1).
-We also see a reference in Jude to this event in Genesis but there is no clue that the angels had gender.
+We also see a reference in Jude to this event in Genesis but there is no statement that the angels had gender.

 And angels who did not keep their own domain, but abandoned their proper abode, He has kept in eternal bonds under darkness for the judgment of the great day, just as Sodom and Gomorrah and the cities around them, since they in the same way as these indulged in gross immorality and went after strange flesh, are exhibited as an example in undergoing the punishment of eternal fire.
-(NASB) Jude 1:6-7
+Jude 1:6-7 (NASB)

 The phrase “indulged in gross immorality” does not say that they had gender.
 We do not know how they possessed the women.
 We would only be guessing.
-The passage does not say that they the “knew” the women.
+The passage does not say that they “knew” the women.
 That is the typical expression in scripture for a man and woman having sex.

 For if God did not spare angels when they sinned, but cast them into hell and committed them to pits of darkness, reserved for judgment; and did not spare the ancient world, but preserved Noah, a preacher of righteousness . . .
-(NASB) 2 Peter 2:4-5
+2 Peter 2:4-5 (NASB)

 The Bible never tells us that angels have male or female genitals.
 Yet, in some way angels were able to make human women pregnant.
 How can this happen?
 The Bible never says.
 This topic has been debated by many.
 It is not an unimportant one.
 The admonition in 2 Timothy is an important one to remember.

 But refuse foolish and ignorant speculations, knowing that they produce quarrels.
-(NASB) 2 Timothy 2:23
+2 Timothy 2:23 (NASB)

 God’s angels are His ministers who do His bidding.
 Those who do not are punished.
-The angels did not value their special relationship with Him.
-God desires our love.
-God wants us to desire a friendship with Him – to be His close friends.